gdsec-test/threat-research-guidelines/github-actions-threat-doc.md

 ## Setting up Python build
  - Using the `actions/setup-python` at [here](https://github.com/marketplace/actions/setup-python) for getting the environment ready
    - Github hosted images have Python already installed
-   - Scripts for self-hosted runners are available from `@v2` - make sure you checkout from this version onwards to automatically setup for self-hosted runners
+   - Scripts for self-hosted runners are available from `@v2` - make sure you checkout from this version(SHA recommended) onwards to automatically setup for self-hosted runners
- - Make sure you use the version matrix with the [Python versions specified](https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json) by github team
+ - Make sure you use the version matrix only from the [Python versions specified](https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json) by github team
    - Python Self hosted runners are supported only for ubuntu, windows, macOS
      - See for docker containers or set up python by your own actions

+## Setting up Go build
+ - Using the `actions/setup-go` at [here](https://github.com/actions/setup-go)
+   - Can be run on github hosted/ self hosted unlike python dependency
+   - ThreatAPI uses self-hosted as we are pulling [threat/util](https://github.secureserver.net/threat/util) dependency.
+Since this repo is within GD network and code wasn't scanned with tartufo, this code cannot be checked onto github hosted runners for building.
+Once we move away from that dependency we can use github hosted runners.

+## Staying up to date with SHA commits
+ - We are using dependabot under `.github/` under our repository with `package-ecosystem: "github-actions"` to stay up to date with SHA versions for dependencies that we use.
+This bot creates a PR when a new SHA is detected from the dependency.
+(TODO: Check if the dependabot is applicable to GD repositories as well)